How do Covid restrictions compare across the UK?

 Current advice is that indoor gatherings should have no more than 30 people present, while working from home is also recommended where possible.

-A scheme which requires people to prove Covid status to gain entry to a range of hospitality venues and large-attendance events will be made mandatory.
+A scheme that requires people to prove Covid-free status to gain entry to a range of hospitality venues and large-attendance events will be made mandatory.

 Those wishing to access nightclubs, pubs, restaurants and other licensed premises will need to provide proof of vaccination, a negative lateral flow test result, or evidence of a previous Covid-19 infection.